Email: info@mtrolls.com

 Your customers will have their own training schedules and the products they like to use.
 It is important to consider your users’ needs when evaluating any changes.
 Don’t just follow trends – your customers will stay with you longer than outdated trends.

-Before you begin your gym business plan, consider the following first:
+Before you start your gym business plan, consider the following first:

 • Space constraints: Don’t overcrowd your gym – people need space to train, especially if users like to create their own personal training space.